Updated: Jul 16

-I took up tennis about a year ago as the pandemic started and have been steadily working to become less embarrassing on the court over the last 12 months.
+I took up tennis about a few years ago as the pandemic started and have been steadily working to become less embarrassing on the court ever since.
 I have found that not only is it great exercise and clears the mind - but like all sports, has direct lessons that can be applied in life and business.

 The key takeaways are agility, knowledge, and understanding.

 The best businesses are experts at not only acquiring information, but putting it to work for the good of their clients and customers.

 As I watched Wimbledon kick off I pulled down these nuggets that can help us all win as the marketplace evolves.
 I am not just talking about in the post-pandemic era, as so many are pandering to, but in all aspects of business not withstanding the past 15 months.

 It's time for you to stop thinking about winning in a post pandemic world - think about winning.
 Period.